oracle/rwloadsim/docs/ERRORLIST.md

 ### RWL-151 warning: "directive '%s' is only available in startup file"
 The directive can only be used in a startup file such as ~/.rwloadsim.rwl.

-### RWL-152 error: "threads sum cannot be used with local variables or arguments"
+### RWL-152 error: "threads sum/global cannot be used with local variables or arguments"
-The threads sum attribute is only valid for private or public variables.
+The threads sum/global attribute is only valid for private or public variables.

 ### RWL-153 warning: "key and komment options are ignored in multiprocess run"
 To provide key or komment in a multiprocess run, do so in